-Well second full day of the holiday and I’ve just finished one of the books on my list.
-Carmilla was an interesting read in that I can’t quite decide what my overall opinion of the book is.
+Well I’m on the second full day of my summer holiday to Ibiza, and I’ve just finished one of the books on my holiday TBR list.
+Carmilla was an interesting read, in that I can’t quite decide what my overall opinion of the book is.
+So delve further in with me while I try to ascertain what exactly I thought of Carmilla by Sheridan Le Fanu!

-Well written and easy to read quickly, it was interesting to read a vampire book that not only predates Dracula but also looks at a non-heterosexual relationship – something I find a lot of authors struggle to do unless they themselves have questioned their sexual identity.
+Well written and easy to read quickly, I found it interesting to read a vampire book that not only predates Dracula but also looks at a non-heterosexual relationship – something I find a lot of authors struggle to do unless they themselves have questioned their sexual identity.
+Or identify within the LGBTQ+ community.
+But if you’re interested in this particular genre, I would say that Carmilla is worth a read.

 The narrator, Laura, tells of being a young girl living in a castle with her father somewhere in Styria who is looking forward to a visit from one of her father’s friends.
 With this friend is some company for Laura who lacks a companion of her own age.
 Instead, this visit does not happen but through circumstances they are introduced to another young girl, Carmilla.
 Carmilla is a very secretive and charming young lady, who both attracts and repulses our heroine.
 As the story continues, a sickness affects a lot of the young females in the village and soon Laura also becomes ill.
 Throughout this part of the story, you are left wondering will Laura survive or will she become just another victim?

-Being written in 1872, the idea that both Laura and Carmilla may end up being lovers is subtly suggested.
-That being said, it was probably very shocking for the readers of the time!
-I think this is one of the values that drew me to the novella.
-Unsure how it would be portrayed in a 19th Century piece of work, I was intrigued to discover just how obvious the underlying concern is.
-In answer to this, it’s not as obvious as we would expect in our modern time.
+Being written in 1872, the idea that both Laura and Carmilla may end up being lovers is subtly suggested repeatedly throughout.
+That being said, it was probably wasn’t considered subtle in the 1870s and so would’ve been very shocking for the readers when it was first published!
+I think this is one of the values that drew me to Carmilla as a novella.
+Unsure how it would be portrayed in a 19th Century piece of work, I was intrigued to discover just how obvious the underlying same-sex theme of Carmilla would be.
+In answer to this, it’s not as obvious as we would expect in our modern times.
+As in, it’s certainly no “lesbians answer to 50 Shades of Grey”.
 However, what I liked was there didn’t seem to be any overwhelming concern from Laura that she may not be what people considered “normal”.
 Although she was “repulsed” by the thought of it, she did nothing to dissuade Carmilla’s advances.

 Have a nice day whatever you may be doing!
 And remember to watch Carmilla on YouTube tonight!